After 6 days of continuous, hard, long work, I let him sleep in.

 I will never take that away from my husband.
 It’s apart of him, and apart of the reason I love him with my whole heart.

-Our girl will understand.
-She will grow up, and know that her daddy had to go because It’s his duty, and he misses her every second of the way.
+Our daughter will grow up, and know that her daddy had to go because It’s his duty, and he sure misses her every second of the way.

 -Amanda @ www.mommaeverafter.com